iresprite/civitai-downloader/README.md

 # Python script to download models from CivitAI using an API key

+This project is a personalized and enhanced fork of the original Civitai Downloader by [ashleykleynhans](https://github.com/ashleykleynhans), available at [https://github.com/ashleykleynhans/civitai-downloader](https://github.com/ashleykleynhans/civitai-downloader).

+The original project appears to be no longer actively maintained.
+This version incorporates substantial modifications and new features tailored for my personal use.

+## Key Changes & Enhancements in This Version

+* Uses `requests` instead of `urllib3` for CivitAI API calls
+* Adds support for batch downloading
+* Adds support for using AIR (Artificial Intelligence Resource) in addition to URL
+* **Major Refactor of Core Logic:** For example, `download.py` has been significantly reworked for readability, sanitized filenames, and some QoL improvements like a progress bar.

 ## Getting Started

 This script requires a [CivitAI](https://civitai.com/user/account)